History of Meek Mill in Timeline

 Meek Mill

-Meek Mill, born Robert Rihmeek Williams, is a prominent American rapper from Philadelphia.
-He began as a battle rapper before forming the group the Bloodhoundz.
-In 2008, he signed with T.I.'s Grand Hustle Records but left in 2011.
-He subsequently joined Rick Ross' Maybach Music Group (MMG).
-Meek Mill gained widespread recognition through his contributions to MMG's Self Made Vol. 1 (2011), including the popular tracks "Tupac Back" and "Ima Boss," the latter marking his Billboard Hot 100 debut.
+Meek Mill, born Robert Rihmeek Williams, is an American rapper from Philadelphia.
+He began as a battle rapper before forming the group The Bloodhoundz.
+His career gained momentum after signing with T.I.'s Grand Hustle Records in 2008, although he later left without releasing any material.
+In 2011, he joined Rick Ross' Maybach Music Group (MMG).
+His performances on MMG's "Self Made Vol. 1" compilation album, particularly the singles "Tupac Back" and "Ima Boss", significantly boosted his recognition and secured him his first Billboard Hot 100 entry.

 On May 6, 1987, Robert Rihmeek Williams, known professionally as Meek Mill, was born in Philadelphia, Pennsylvania.
-He would later become a rapper.

 Others born on this day/year

-2006: Mixtape releases
+2006: Mixtape Releases

-From 2006 Mill released three solo mixtapes including The Real Me, The Real Me 2, and Flamers.
+From 2006 Meek Mill released three solo mixtapes including The Real Me, The Real Me 2, and Flamers.

 2007: Case from 2007

-In August 2019, the case against Meek Mill from 2007 officially ended.
+In August 2019, a plea deal ended the case against Meek Mill from 2007.

 2008: Federal drug and gun charges

-2008: Signed with Grand Hustle Records
+2008: Signing with Grand Hustle Records

 In 2008, Meek Mill signed with T.I.'s Grand Hustle Records as a solo act, marking a significant step in his early career.

-2008: Conviction on Drug and Gun Charges
+2008: Conviction on Drug and Firearm Charges

 2008: Conviction overturned, new trial ordered

-2009: Continued working as an artist under Grand Hustle
+2009: Continued Work Under Grand Hustle

-2009: Release of Flamers 2: Hottest in tha City, Signing with 215 Aphillyated Records, and Meeting T.I.
+2009: Release of Flamers 2 and Signing with Charlie Mack and T.I.

-In 2009, Meek Mill released his fourth solo mixtape, Flamers 2: Hottest in tha City, which caught the attention of Charles "Charlie Mack" Alston, leading to his signing with 215 Aphillyated Records.
-During that same year, Meek Mill also met T.I. of Grand Hustle Records.
+In 2009, Meek Mill released his fourth solo mixtape, Flamers 2: Hottest in tha City, which garnered the attention of Charlie Mack who signed him to his management company.
+During that year, Meek Mill also met T.I. and signed with Grand Hustle Records.

-2009: Released from Prison under Parole Agreement
+2009: Release from Prison

 March 12, 2010: Release of Flamers 3: The Wait Is Over

-February 2011: Signed with Maybach Music Group (MMG)
+February 2011: Signing with Maybach Music Group

-March 2011: Included in XXL's "Freshman Class of 2011"
+March 2011: Inclusion in XXL Freshman Class

 August 2011: Release of Dreamchasers Mixtape

-2011: Parted ways with Grand Hustle Records and Signed with Maybach Music Group (MMG)
+2011: Departure from Grand Hustle Records and Signing with MMG

-February 2012: Ranked as #7 Hottest MC by MTV
+February 2012: MTV Hottest MC Ranking

-May 7, 2012: Release of Dreamchasers 2 Mixtape
+May 7, 2012: Release of Dreamchasers 2

-June 19, 2012: Release of "Amen" as Lead Single
+June 19, 2012: Release of Amen as Lead Single

-July 17, 2012: Statement on Rap Music and Religion
+July 17, 2012: Comments on Rap Music and Religion

 October 26, 2012: Launch of Dream Chasers Records